BerkeleyHCI/edg-ide/ide-getting-started.md

 ![Connect view](docs/ide_visualizer_connect_mcu.png)

-Then, select the ports to connect by clicking on them (in this case, `led`'s `signal` port), and double-click anywhere to insert the connect code.
+Then, select the ports to connect by clicking on them (in this case, `led`'s `signal` port), and double-click anywhere (within a block) to insert the connect code.
 You can optionally give the new net a name, or leave it blank.
 The new connection should show up on the visualizer: